ChadHarper811/Updated-Resume/README.md

 # chadharper811.github.io
-HTML resume for Prime academy
+HTML resume originally created for Prime academy application.
+Updated for my own use and for fun using what I learned from JavaScript from the LaunchCode bootcamp.